Collaborate with the Career Education Office

 At Earlham, career education is much more than just helping students find jobs; it's about helping students grow and develop their life's work in meaningful ways.
 The Career Education Office can help faculty find creative and engaging ways to integrate career education into the classroom experience.
 Our Career Advisers can:

-- Visit classrooms for presentations on career-related topics
+- Visit classrooms for presentations on career-related topics.

-- Facilitate workshops on resumes, cover letters, LinkedIn profiles, and more
+- Facilitate workshops on resumes, cover letters, LinkedIn profiles, and more.

-- Help organize career-related events for students in your department
+- Help organize career-related events for students in your department.

-- Connect your students to alumni in their fields
+- Connect your students to alumni in their fields.

 Request a Program or Presentation

 If you have an idea for a career-related program or would like to bring a Career Adviser to your classroom, please fill out this form to request a program.
 A Career Adviser will then contact you to plan and confirm your workshop.

 These resources can help faculty integrate career education into the classroom and provide useful information to students.

-Our Resource Toolbox provides links to online resources which can help students with career planning, graduate school applications, and job/internship searches.
+Our Resource Toolbox provides links to online resources that can help students with career planning, graduate school applications, and job/internship searches.
 Some resources require a password or access code; our office can provide you with this information.

 Help your students explore possible career paths with this resource.